 Sometimes though it’s really hard be on top of things….
 Life just gets in the way!
 But you can pull yourself out of that.
 You can get back on top of things.
 You might just need a little shove in the right direction.

-I asked some of my favourite online friends below how THEY stay inspired.
-But first what do YOU do when you feel your motivation is lacking?
+What do YOU do when you feel your motivation is lacking?
 What about when you look around at other people and wonder how they get things done and always seem on top of their daily tasks?
 How come they seem to be doing so well at things??

 Here are some of my tips: